vendia/blog/posts/2022-04-06-what-are-apis.md

-# What you need to know about APIs

 ---
-title: 'Smart APIs'
+title: 'What you need to know about APIs'

-description: 'Evolve from “dumb pipes” to APIs that do the heavy lifting'
+description: 'And why building them is still such a challenge'

-date: '2022-04-04'
+date: '2022-04-06'

 authors:
   - Tim Wagner
 ---

-# Introduction

 APIs are ubiquitous in our industry.
 From payment APIs like Stripe and PayPal to communication services like Twilio to the ever-growing list of AWS services, it seems that every company and concept has an associated API.